KhairilAmin/United_Tractors_Test/README.md

-Here’s a sample README for the "United_Tractors_Test" project:

----

 # United Tractors Test

 This project is a test application developed as part of the United Tractors assessment.
 It demonstrates the use of [Laravel](https://laravel.com/) for building a web application with a simple and intuitive structure.